Fantasy Congress & States, for School.

-A fan of politics?!
-That’s right, especially when you can draft U.S. states or Congress and learn how the American game really works.
+Draft U.S. states or Congress to learn how American politics really works.

-If you teach your state’s history, this is also a good way to engage players in that content while keeping them all learning from current events nationally.
+If you teach your state’s history, it’s a good way to engage players in that content while learning with current events nationally.

-In addition to becoming more aware of the news about states and the legislative process, here are a few fantastic ways we’ve seen All-Star Teachers use FANpolitics to turn students into fans of civic competence:
+In addition to becoming more aware of the news about states and the legislative process, here are a few fantastic ways we’ve seen All-Star Teachers draft States or Congress to turn students into fans of civic competence:

 Study Federalism through $$$ in your states.